centreon/centreon-archived/doc/en/upgrade/from_packages.rst

 =============

 Centreon 3.4 includes Centreon Web 2.8, Centreon Engine 1.8, Centreon Broker 3.0.
-It comes in two operating system flavors, either CentOS 6 or CentOS 7.
+It is supported only on CentOS 7.

 .. warning::
    If your centreon contains the centreon knowlegdebase module (AKA Centreon KB),